FGarridoV/resources/README.md

 # Setting a Python developent environmet on macOS

+This instructions will guide you to properly install PyEnv on macOS.

 ## Step 1: installing command line tools

 Open a terminal window and run the folloing line: